DuncanDoyle/katacoda/brms-loan-application-on-openshift/create-repository.md

 Before we can create our rules project, we first need to configure the repository in which we can store our project assets.

 To do this, we first need to create a so-called Organizational Unit (OU) in the “Business Central” interface.
-An OU is a concept within Business Central workbench that defines an entity within your organisation.
+An OU is a concept within Business Central workbench that defines an entity within your organization.
 Within Business Central, a repository is always owned by an OU

 1. In the workbench, click on *Authoring -> Administration*
 2. Click on *Organizational Units -> Manage Organizational Units*